How Can You Protect Yourself as a Real Estate Investor Washington State?

 Do I have to Pay Federal Tax on a property transfer to an LLC?

-The answer to this question depend on how your LLC is taxed.
+The answer to this question depends on how your LLC is taxed.
 If it is a sole member LLC and taxed as a disregarded entity there will be no federal tax incurred.
 If the LLC is taxed as a partnership or corporation the answer may be different based on several factors.
 You should consult your accountant.

 Will My Mortgage Lender Call My Note Due If I Transfer a Property to an LLC?